hashicorp/design-system/website/docs/components/breadcrumb/partials/guidelines/guidelines.md

 ### Truncate middle

-“Truncate middle” houses any number of breadcrumb items under a menu in the middle of the breadcrumb list.
+“Truncate middle” houses any number of Breadcrumb Items under a menu in the middle of the Breadcrumb.
 The number of items displayed before and after truncation depends on the use case and space available within the application.
-We recommend this method if needing to truncate the breadcrumb.
+We recommend this method if needing to truncate the Breadcrumb.

 <Hds::Breadcrumb>
   <Hds::Breadcrumb::Item @text="Level one" />